sebmatecho/sales_prediction/README.md

-# Sales Prediction
+# Rossmann stores - 6 weeks sales forecast

-This project aims to understand the disctintive features to predict sales (in construction)
+This project was inspired by the Kaggle "Rossmann Store Sales" challenge (see https://www.kaggle.com/c/rossmann-store-sales).